 GeneCards Summary for PUM1 Gene

-PUM1 (Pumilio RNA-Binding Family Member 1) is a Protein Coding gene.
-Diseases associated with PUM1 include intermediate charcot-marie-tooth neuropathy.
+PUM1 (Pumilio RNA Binding Family Member 1) is a Protein Coding gene.
+Diseases associated with PUM1 include Intermediate Charcot-Marie-Tooth Neuropathy and Subcorneal Pustular Dermatosis.
 Among its related pathways are Translational Control and Clathrin derived vesicle budding.
-GO annotations related to this gene include RNA binding.
+GO annotations related to this gene include poly(A) RNA binding and binding.
 An important paralog of this gene is PUM2.

 UniProtKB/Swiss-Prot for PUM1 Gene